Interview

 only two options; I could keep going like I was, lamenting all of the

-things that were not there or I could embrace the situation and turn it to
+things that were not there or I could embrace the situation and turn it

 my advantage.
 I'd say this really hit me about a year ago.
 I began to

 see the positive aspects of going alone.
-I didn't have to wait around for
+I didn't have to wait around

 people, rely on people who maybe didn't care as much as I did about

 something, and the most important part, I could move faster.
-I sometimes
+I

 feel like I'm building a new machine now.
 I'm drawing in as much